hawk23/bomberman/README.md

-# unopp
+# bomberman
-An awesome implementation of a well known card game.
+An awesome implementation of a well known game.

 # Project Members
 Peter